-- 2. Select a stream type from the dropdown lsit.
+- 1. Check Enable checkbox to enable the Fixed Region function. - 2.
+Select a stream type.
 You can set the ROI function for main stream, sub-stream or third stream. - 3.
 Click Draw Area and then drag the mouse to draw a red frame in the live view image.
 You can click Clear to clear it.

-The number of areas supported in ROI function varies depending on different camera models.
+The number of areas supported in ROI function varies depending different camera models

 - 4. Select the Region No. from the dropdown list. - 5.
 Adjust the ROI level from 1 to 6.
 The higher the value, the better image quality in the red frame. - 6.
-Enter a Region Name. - 7.
-Check the Enable box to enable the function and click to save the settings.
+Enter a Region Name. - ROI for Dynamic Region - 1.
+Check Enable Face Tracking checkbox to enable face tracking, and the captured face picture is set as region of interest.
+Adjust the ROI level from 1 to 6. - 2.
+Check Enable Target Tracking checkbox to enable target tracking, and the target is set as region of interest.
+Adjust the ROI level from 1 to 6. - 3.
+Click to save the settings.